haroon26/rails-migration-boy/README.md

 ### Command Palette

 - Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
-- Type and select "Rails Migration Boy".
+- Type and select "Rails Migration Boy Commands".
 - Choose from:
   - **Migrate All**: Runs `rails db:migrate` (available always).
   - **Migrate Up**, **Migrate Down**, **Migrate Redo**: Available when a migration file is open.